by Nancy Armitage

 Christmas Tea Menu with the Huntington’s (on Christmas Day on San Marino Ranch, CA) (SMR)

-In 1914, Mr. Henry E. Huntington bought the Wentworth Hotel & renovated it – to the Hotel Huntington in Pasadena, CA (in Oak Knoll neighborhood).
-They had several tea rooms at the Hotel Huntington, proper English tea, & Japanese Tea Room, also.
-If Mrs. Huntington’s staff was too taxed with house guests; the Hotel Huntington could have easily catered this Christmas tea event, so the kitchen staff was not working at an Christmas tea event, they were suppose to be enjoying.
+In 1914, Mr. Henry E. Huntington bought the Wentworth Hotel in Pasadena, CA. He renovated it – and renamed it the Hotel Huntington in Pasadena, CA (in Oak Knoll neighborhood).
+They had several tea rooms at the Hotel Huntington, proper English tea room, & Japanese Tea Room, also.
+If Mrs. Arabella Huntington’s staff was too taxed with house guests & entertainments; the Hotel Huntington could have easily catered the Huntington’s Christmas tea event(s), so the kitchen staff was not working at an Christmas tea event, they were suppose to be enjoying.

-Decor: In the 1920’s the Huntington’s elegant Christmas tree located in the middle the main hallway foyer; located in the middle of the grand double staircase.
-A red poinsettia tree in the conservatory.
-Christmas Tea buffet would have been served in the Dining-Room.
-Bright red poinsettias decorated inside & outside of the Huntington Mansion on the Ranch.
-Large wreaths like the Boys Republic “Della Robbia” wreaths (1920’s) could have been used.
-With their fragrant greens & fruit, like apples & lemon on all the Huntington double front doors.
-The Huntingtons had 6 front doors to decorate, by the porte corchore, off the Loggia, & off the Terrace, & maybe the Dining-Room French doors.
-On the Christmas tree, large Parisian ornaments as big as grapefruits!
-Christmas Tea given to all the Huntington ranch employees & in-house staff and the traveling servants on Christmas Day.
+In the 1920’s, Arabella & Henry “Edwards” Huntington’s elegant tall Christmas tree was in the Huntington Mansion.
+It was located in the middle the main hallway foyer; located in the middle of the grand double staircase.
+A red poinsettia tree maybe in the conservatory.
+Christmas Tea buffet would have been served in the Huntington Dining-Room, probably buffet style.
+A Large collection bright & showy red Mexican poinsettias decorated inside & outside of the Huntington Mansion on the Ranch.
+Large wreaths like the Boys Republic “Della Robbia” wreaths (1920’s) could have been used for all the numerous doors around the 1st floor of the Huntington Mansion.
+Ranch employees also could have made there own Christmas wreaths with their fragrant ranch greens & fruit, like apples & lemon & oranges (a nod to Mr. Huntington’s orange groves).
+So many doors – located on all the Huntington double front doors, terrace doors & others.
+The Huntingtons had 6 front doors to decorate, by the Porte Cochere, off the Loggia, & off the Terrace, & maybe the Dining-Room French doors.
+On the large main hall Christmas tree, large Parisian ornaments “as big as grapefruits” (the Huntington Library guards told me)!
+Christmas Tea given to all the Huntington ranch employees, in-house staff, & the Huntington traveling servants entourage on Christmas Day.

-Mr. and Mrs. Henry E. Huntington’s Christmas Day Tea:
+Mr. & Mrs. Henry E. Huntington’s Christmas Day Tea:

 Lipton’s Tea (Orange Pekoe tea)